Nexmo/station/_documentation/client-sdk/setup/add-sdk-to-your-app/android.md

 You added the Nexmo Client SDK to your Android app, initialized it, and logged in to a `NexmoClient` instance.

 You can now use `NexmoClient.get()` in your app, and then use additional `NexmoClient` functionality.

+## See also

+* [Data Center Configuration](/client-sdk/setup/configure-data-center) - this is an advanced optional configuration you can carry out after adding the SDK to your application.